infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 Mutable blocks are versioned data blocks that can be updated.

-The `block.mutable_block` message contains a single field: `int64 version`.
-When reading a block through `Get`, this field is set with the current block version.
-When writing a block through `Update`, you have two options:

-* Set `version` to 0.
-In which case infinit will simply write the block by incrementing the current version by 1.
-In case of two concurrent updates of the same MB they will both succeed but one of them will be lost.
+Infinit enforces an atomic update scheme by using a versioning mechanism:
+When you `Get` a mutable block, the returned `Block` contains a version field that contains the block version at the moment the read occured.
-* Set `version` to any non-zero value.
-In that case the update operation will only succeed if the current version is strictly less than that value.
-Otherwise the update will fail with an `ERROR_CONFLICT` message containing the current block version.
+When you attempt to call `Update`, that version gets incremented by one, and the update will only succeed if the resulting number is above the current block version.
+Otheriwise the `Update` call will fail with a CONFLICT error message.

-This second option is needed if you need to make an "atomic" update to a MB: for instance if your MB's payload is a list of values and you want to add one item to that list, you need to handle the case where another task is also making an update to the list at the same time.
+Atomic updates is an important feature.
+For instance if your MB's payload is a list of values and you want to add one item to that list, you need to handle the case where another task is also making an update to the list at the same time.
 See the [example](#example) below for an illustration of this use case.